iankurgarg/adbi-projects/README.md

+# adbi-projects

-This repository contains projects and other course related material from the CSC 591 - "Algorithms for data guided Business Intelligence" Course
+This repository contains projects and other course related material from the CSC 591 - "Algorithms for data guided Business Intelligence" Course.

-Projects/
+## Projects/
 1. Music Recommender System
 2. Twitter Sentiment Analysis
 3. Supervied Sentiment Analytics